marcjoha/favicon/README.md

-Finds a website's favicons, and orders them by image dimension.
+Finds a website's favicons, and orders them by image dimensions.

 Inspired by https://github.com/scottwernervt/favicon.